 - What kind of career search support does the school offer?

-The answers to these questions, along with your particular recruitment goals and needs, should help narrow your MBA application shortlist.
+The answers to these questions and your particular recruitment goals and needs should help narrow your MBA application shortlist.

 Ask yourself how you learn best, and target schools that accommodate your style.
 Are you more of a hands-on learner?
 Or do you prefer the case method?
 Are you team-oriented and eager to work with others, or is independent study more appealing to you?
 For example, Michigan Ross is known for our action-based learning approach.
 Investigate each school’s teaching method to ensure you will be able to succeed in that academic environment.

 Culture is paramount to the MBA experience.
 One of the greatest benefits of an MBA is the network you build, so it’s important to ensure the people you will spend the next two years with are those you would be happy to call upon later in your career.
 Reach out to student ambassadors and alums.
 Are folks quick to respond?
 Are they enthusiastic about their experiences and eager to share?
 Do the conversations leave you feeling energized?
-If you’re having consistently great conversations and making easy connections, you may have found the right MBA culture match.
+You may have found the right MBA culture match if you’re having consistently great conversations and making easy connections.

 Identifying the right programs to apply to can be tough.
 I hope the framework above helps you in your MBA journey.
 For more advice, check out our webinar about how to choose the right MBA program for you.